 Health Care Access

-All children in Virginia must have accessible health care regardless of income, race, ethnicity, or geography.
+All children in Virginia must have accessible health care regardless of income, race and ethnicity, gender identity, and geography

-Access to quality health care and comprehensive coverage are vital for all children and youth in Virginia, regardless of income, race and ethnicity, and geography.
-Having uninterrupted access to preventative services, primary care, and treatment enhances young people’s lifelong health and promotes better health outcomes, such as staying up to date on vaccinations, managing chronic health conditions, and reducing injury and harm.
+Access to high-quality health care and comprehensive coverage is vital for all children and youth in Virginia, regardless of income, race and ethnicity, gender identity, and geography.
+Having uninterrupted access to culturally-responsive and gender-affirming preventative services, primary care, and treatment enhances young people’s lifelong health and promotes better health outcomes, such as staying up to date on vaccinations, managing chronic health conditions, and reducing injury and harm.

 More than two million Virginians, including nearly half of the state’s children and youth, are now enrolled in Medicaid/FAMIS.
 The Covid-19 pandemic highlighted the importance of having access to health coverage and allowed more children, youth, and parents to receive continuous coverage throughout the public health emergency.

 Access to health care does not end with having insurance coverage.
-Equitable access to health care includes accessible health care services in communities.
+Equitable access to health care includes the availability and accessibility of health care services in communities.
 It includes addressing social determinants of health — such as economic stability, food access, housing, and transportation — that promote the long-term improvement of health and establishing environments in which patients are treated with dignity and respect and given culturally and linguistically appropriate care.

 - Pass legislation to “Cover All Kids” and expand access to comprehensive and affordable children’s health care coverage by establishing a health care coverage program in Virginia available to children from low-income families regardless of immigration status.